 Similarly, if you’re selling silver jewelry in NYC or elsewhere, you want to consider both the antique and historical value of the items as well as their potential for resale.
 The fact is, most silver sales aren’t going to result in a profitable resale.
 When you speak with a silver buyer, they’re likely intending to scrap the item and sell its precious metals only.
 It’s useful to bear this in mind when looking at prices.

-That said, if your silver jewelry is from Tiffany or a similar luxury brand, there’s always a possibility of a higher purchase price based on the fact that it’s likely to be resold.
+That said, if you selling silver jewelry in NYC is from Tiffany or a similar luxury brand, there’s always a possibility of a higher purchase price based on the fact that it’s likely to be resold.
 Older or less recognizable jewelry, on the other hand, will most likely retain value only based on the metal (and the current spot price for that metal).

 If you have any questions about the value of your silver collection, whether it’s antique silver items, coins, jewelry, or more, you should give our experts a call at 646-736-7321.
 We can help make the process easy.